Saturday, March 13, 2021

 a recent climate disruption and extinction event, and how it may relate to past major and minor extinction events

 The Younger Dryas (YD) event is an event not many people will not have heard of, and yet, it is significant in the understanding of what could have caused the environmental disruptions that led to past extinctions on earth.
-The YD is part of a possible sixth major extinction event currently underway that some believe began 100,000 ago.
+The YD is part of a possible sixth major extinction event currently underway that some believe began 100,000 years ago.
 It is also a relatively recent event that could give clues not only to possible future environmental disruptions but also to the fate of our global civilization.

 The event was first characterized in the 1890s studies of Swedish and Danish bog and lake sites but was not recognized and described until 1904 in Denmark with the discovery of the YD within a shallow freshwater glacial lacustrine clay lakebed deposit.
 The clays contained macrofossils of Arctic flora and the Arctic flower, Dryas octopetala from where the YD gets its name.
 Sandwiched between the colder climate Arctic flora and Dryas clay strata is an organic-rich peat layer from a milder climate flora which included birch trees and junipers.
 It was reasoned that the sharp boundary between colder climate Dryas clay strata and the warmer climate flora is evidence of an abrupt change in climate caused by an unknown event.
 Since then, the YD has become one of the most studied periods in Quaternary (2.6 Ma to present) science, and the Greenland ice core sequences are the most used palaeoclimate standards of the last deglaciation to further delineate the YD event.